SS Chief Wawatam: Life of the crew

-Sleeping quarters
+Crew quarters

-Chief Wawatam's could carry up to 348 passengers and had a hotel services staff of 30 people in addition to the 24 crew members that just operated the vessel.
-That made a full crew of 54 people who had their own sleeping quarters that consisted of bunk beds stacked four high.
-Later in the history as a cruise ship these four high stacked bunk beds were made into two high bunk beds.
-Sometimes the lower bunk bed was three mattress thick and they developed a deep valley from usage.
-The officers of the ship had their own sleeping quarters that were luxurious.
+Chief Wawatam's could carry up to 348 passengers and had a hotel services staff of 30 in addition to the crew of 24 that operated the vessel.
+It had a crew quarters that consisted of bunk beds stacked four high, later reduced to two.
+The officers had their own quarters.

 Eating area

 During the height of Chief Wawatam's passenger history the vessel had maids, cooks, and porters.
-The main eating gallery was closed in 1966 and the normal included meals then came from home in lunch buckets.
+The main eating galley was closed in 1966 and the normal meals then came from home in lunch buckets.
 There were two eating areas for the crew and a separate dining room for the ship's captain and his officers.
 The food prepared in all three eating areas was the same daily, however the service in the dining room was better.
 The main meal of the day was at noon.
 An experienced cook had to bake the pies before the boat was loaded on the back and forth trips.

-Misc
+Crew

 Most of the crew of Chief Wawatam were from the city of St. Ignace in the Upper Peninsula of Michigan.
 They knew each other as local residents and close friends.
 During times of distress and illness they would cover each other's work time.
-The pilot house crew as well as the engine room crew recorded logs of their work times.
-It was the purser officer that kept track of and ordered all the supplies for the ship.

-There was always a lot of cleaning to do on the various parts of the ship.
-In addition laundry was a time consuming chore with a home-devised washing machine that was run by unique mechanics powered off the ships engine.
-The washed clothes were then hung on a line strung over the warm engine room for drying.